 Chia seeds are a highly nutritious "superfood" that contain fiber, protein, and Omega-3 fats, which are all very healthy to consume.
 When you make Chia Fresca, the fresh chia seeds become gelatinous as they soak in the liquid.
 You can add chia seeds to any agua fresca, sprinkle a scant teaspoon of them into the drink, and wait for 5 to 10 minutes.
 Add ice, stir, and enjoy.Continue to 5 of 6 below.

 06 of 06

 While not strictly an agua fresca, tepache is a very similar drink in that it is made with fruit, water, and sugar.
-The main difference with pineapple tepache (and other similar preparations) is that the sweetened liquid is left to ferment at room temperature for a few days, then served over ice, resulting in wonderfully thirst-quenching beverage with slight alcohol content.
+The main difference with pineapple tepache (and other similar preparations) is that the sweetened liquid is left to ferment at room temperature for a few days, then served over ice, resulting in a wonderfully thirst-quenching beverage with slight alcohol content.